This website is at the moment being updated.

-The research activities of the department focus on gender and social and cultural aspects of science and technology.
-The research topics are diverse, covering fields like studies of sexuality, sustainable energy, genomics, gender and technology, consumption, and the sociology and history of the internet.
-The department strives towards a collectively oriented research culture, where people actively collaborate in their research work.
-The department has proven relatively successful in maintaining a large share of external funding.
+The research activities of the department is focused on gender, social, and cultural aspects of science and technology.
+The topics are diverse, covering fields like studies of sexuality, sustainable energy, genomics, gender and technology, consumption, and the sociology and history of the internet.
+The main emphasis is on cultural changes as a starting point for asking new questions about fields of study that the research focuses on.